For Parents For Schools Get in Touch

 In life, you’re going to face a lot of resistance, especially if you seek to pursue a life of big ambitions and goals.
 That resistance might be external- a barrier, a person, resources, or qualifications.
 Or, it might be internal- insecurity, fear, or doubt.

-Toughening up doesn't mean you negate your feelings or keep pushing despite the resistance, it means you become someone who intentionally recalls the difficult challenges you've faced in the past, allowing those memories to give you courage and tenacity at the moment.
+Toughening up doesn't mean negating your feelings or keeping pushing despite the resistance.
+It means becoming someone who intentionally recalls the difficult challenges you've faced in the past, allowing those memories to give you courage and tenacity at the moment.
 It's a deliberate choice to be tough; anyone can get there.

 Close